typebytes/angular-checklist/content/tooling/use-prettier.md

 Whenever we write code, we want this code to be formatted in a standardised way.
 This poses two problems.

-- We need to align everyone in the team to agree with the same standards
+- We need to align everyone in the team to agree with the same standards.
 - We need to get all of their IDE's/editors aligned as well.
-This can be extremely difficult
+This can be extremely difficult.

 # Solution